kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 Selected-ALPN = ALPN
 ~~~

-{{fig-alpn-request}} shows an exchange of HTTP/1.1 response and response that
+{{fig-alpn-request}} shows an exchange of HTTP/1.1 request and response that
-sets up a tunnel for forwarding HTTP requests using HTTP/2, where tunnel server
+sets up a tunnel for forwarding HTTP requests using HTTP/2, where the tunnel server
 is the origin and the tunnel client is the reverse proxy.

 ~~~